Korean phonology: Fricatives

 The analysis of /s/ as phonologically plain or aspirated has been a source of controversy in the literature.
 Similarly to plain stops, it shows moderate aspiration word-initially but no aspiration word-medially.
 It also often undergoes intervocalic voicing.
 But similar to aspirated stops, it triggers high pitch in the following vowel.

 Word-initial aspiration, intervocalic voicing, and higher pitch of the following vowels are shared qualities in Korean fricatives /s/ and /h/.

 Sonorants

-Sonorants resemble vowels in a sense that plain stops become voiced between a sonorant or a vowel and another vowel.
+Sonorants resemble vowels in the sense that plain stops become voiced between a sonorant or a vowel and another vowel.